ram-abed/view-and-data-npm/README.md

 Then it will upload the test.dwf file, monitor it's translation status and get the thumbnail of model if the translation is successful.

+      //Make sure config-view-and-data.js is copied at indicated location
+      //in your server and that you filed up the API credentials as indicated above

       var config = require('your-server-config/config-view-and-data');
       var Lmv = require('view-and-data');